iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 In the following,
 let's take a look at three such methods with varying approximation quality, and corresponding computational cost.
+We follow the cut families defined by @sddip_2019 while generalizing the ideas for a simpler context.

 Throughout this section,
 we will only consider value functions with a convex objective and convex feasible set,